a2ys/AayushShukla2006/README.md

 <br><br>

-- 🔭 I’m currently working on a [Chess AI in Python](https://github.com/a2ys/chess-ai), and an open-source chat application, [Conversa](https://github.com/a2ys/conversa)
+- 🔭 I’m currently working on a [Chess AI in Python](https://github.com/a2ys/chess-ai), and an open-source chat application, [Conversa](https://github.com/a2ys/conversa).

-- 🌱 I’m currently learning **Dart, Flutter and JavaScript**
+- 🌱 I’m currently learning **Dart, Flutter and JavaScript**.

 <br>